Michelleyukli/514-Final-Project/README.md

 ## Display Device：
-   - Gauge Needle and LEDs: Stepper motor-driven gauge needle to indicate the distance of the frisbee's throwing yards and a LED for visual feedback whether the Frisbee was successfully thrown.
+   1.Gauge Needle and LEDs: Stepper motor-driven gauge needle to indicate the distance of the frisbee's throwing yards and a LED for visual feedback whether the Frisbee was successfully thrown.
-   - Button: A simple button for player interaction, allowing them to reset the training.
+   2.Button: A simple button for player interaction, allowing them to reset the training.
-   - Battery: Compact and lightweight with enough capacity for the entire game.
+   3.Battery: Compact and lightweight with enough capacity for the entire game.
-   - Additional Displays: OLED display for real-time statistics (If needed)
-   - ESP32: Receiving the data from the sensing device, served as a transmitter for data processing.
+   4.Additional Displays: OLED display for real-time statistics (If needed) 5.ESP32: Receiving the data from the sensing device, served as a transmitter for data processing.

 <img width="885" alt="截屏2024-01-16 下午6 01 32" src="https://github.com/Michelleyukli/514-Final-Project/assets/148395276/af2153df-9ef9-416f-9cae-d9b490c8db35">